Bad Wildungen: Amalgamations

-The neighbouring communities of Alt-Wildungen, Reitzenhagen and Reinhardshausen were amalgamated in 1940.
+The neighbouring municipalities of Alt-Wildungen, Reitzenhagen and Reinhardshausen were amalgamated in 1940.
 As part of municipal reform, the same was done in 1971 with Albertshausen, Armsfeld, Bergfreiheit, Braunau, Frebershausen, Hüddingen, Hundsdorf, Mandern, Odershausen and Wega.

 Politics

 Town council

 The town council's 38 seats are apportioned thus, in accordance with municipal elections held on 26 March 2006:

 The town executive consists of the mayor and ten town councillors.
 Four of these seats are held by the CDU, three by the SPD and one each by the FDP, the FWG and the Greens.

 Mayors

 At the mayoral election in 2006, the FDP's Volker Zimmermann was elected Bad Wildungen's new mayor with a 58% share of the vote in a run-off.
 He took over as mayor from his predecessor Reinhard Grieneisen (CDU) on 1 September 2006.

 In 2018 Ralf Gutheil (SPD) was elected, as the new mayor of Bad Wildungen.
 He replaced Volker Zimmermann who held the office since 2006.